somhi/jtframe/doc/inputs.md

   2      |            | 2P, L/R    | 2P left stick L/R
   3      |            | 2P, U/D    | 2P left stick U/D

-The macro **JTFRAME_PADDLE=max** enables the paddle inputs to the game module.
-The macro should be defined to the maximum value the paddle can handle, otherwise the maximum is 8'hff and the minimum is 8'h0.
+The macro **JTFRAME_PADDLE** enables the paddle inputs to the game module.
+The macro **JTFRAME_PADDLE_MAX=max** sets the maximum value the paddle can handle, otherwise the maximum is 8'hff and the minimum is 8'h0.
 The paddle value is unsigned.

+Paddle emulation is provided for MiST.
+For MiSTer, the regular paddle signals sent by the MiSTer firmware are used.

 # Mouse